haach/viewport-units/README.md

 # viewport-units

+Wanna try it yourself?
+Check out the [deploy on vercel](https://viewport-units.vercel.app/)

 ## The why

 If you ever built a mobile friendly website, you must have run into the good old full available height problem.
 A couple of years back, this was only possible by declaring "height: 100%;" throughout hundreds of nested of child nodes.
 Later the newly introduced viewport units "vh" and "vw" provided an alternative for this issue, but along came also a new challenge: while these units worked fine on desktop devices where the viewport stays the same size, various mobile browsers handled the matter of available viewport height entirely differently.